ArmandoMacchiarulo/conan-stat-calc-2025/README.md

 You don’t need to ask for permission.
 A small mention of the original author and this fork is always appreciated, but not required.

 Enjoy breaking (and fixing) it as much as you want 🙂

+“If the original author prefers this fork not to be published, I will happily take it down.”